analystwil/Waste_Management/README.md

 For the ML model we would create fictional data set to predict the trash levels for every hour.
 We can also create a graph and see the predictions based off date and time.
 We would present this data to the City of Philadelphia and allow them to come up with an action plan for the waste pickup.

+In Tableau we would want to deploy Random Forest - Classification Problem model in Python directly into tableau using the TabPy library.